 Now that you have a basic understanding of the polar pattern types, let’s dive deeper into each one to really get to grips with them…

-Omnidirectional (or Omni for short) has the same sensitivity from any direction and picks up sound evenly around the microphone.
-This means that it picks up sound uniformly around the microphone in a full 360-degree sphere, making it the easiest to understand and easiest to plot on a graph and diagram.
+Omnidirectional (or “omni”, for short) is sensitive to all directions and picks up sound evenly around the microphone.
+This means that it picks up sound uniformly around the microphone in a full 360-degree sphere, making it the easiest to understand and plot on a diagram.

-A result of this is that you don’t necessarily need to point the front of the microphone towards your sound source as in theory the gain level and frequency response won’t alter even if placed on an angle towards your sound source.
+A microphone with an omnidirectional polar pattern doesn’t necessarily need to be pointed towards your sound source.
+In theory, the gain level and frequency response won’t alter even if placed at an angle to your sound source.

-Typically, Omnidirectional patterns will be most commonly found on clip-on lavalier and headset microphones for on-stage performers.
+Typically, omnidirectional patterns are found in clip-on lavalier and headset microphones for on-stage performers.
 This ensures that with every head movement away from the microphone, the volume level and frequency response won’t be altered, producing a consistent sound.

 However, it’s not exclusive to these microphone types and will often be found on large diaphragm condenser microphones that feature switchable patterns.

-In the studio, using an Omni polar pattern is incredibly functional as it does not suffer from any proximity effects due to the linear response around the microphone.
-This means that for singers, you won’t suffer from any plosive ‘p’ or ‘b’ sounds – resulting in smooth recordings.
+In the studio, using an omni polar pattern is incredibly functional as it does not suffer from any proximity effects due to the linear response around the microphone.
+This means that if you’re a singer, you won’t suffer from any plosive ‘p’ or ‘b’ sounds – resulting in smooth recordings.

-An important note when using an Omni mic for recording is the 360-degree sensitivity means that you will hear everything in close proximity to the sound source.
+An important note when using an omni mic for recording is that it picks up everything in close proximity to the sound source.
 This could potentially include things you don’t want to hear, such as AC fan systems or mechanical computer noises.

 What are the benefits?

-- A smaller number of microphones needed to capture large sound sources
+- Only a smaller number of microphones are needed to capture large sound sources

 - Provides the best bass response and flattest frequency response around the microphone capsule

-- Picks up high frequencies with more directivity for more even response around the microphone
+- Picks up high frequencies with more directivity for a more even response around the microphone

 - Won’t suffer from any proximity effect